mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```

-Now the control can be consumed in XAML,
+## Consuming the ToggleButton control in XAML
  1. Add a namespace reference to the custom control in the XAML file:
  ```xaml
 xmlns:controls="clr-namespace:CustomControlsSample.CustomControls"